-- Owning several funds from different AMCs that have the same underlying stocks and perform similarly.
+- Owning several funds from different AMCs with the same underlying stocks that perform similarly.

-- Investing in a large number of individual stocks of a sector instead of a stock index.
-You will waste time and resources since a stock index will automatically include that particular sector.
+- Investing in many individual stocks of a sector instead of a stock index.
+You will waste time and resources since a stock index will automatically include that sector.

-- Often, the investors will invest in sectors, which are attractive or in trend without having any clue what they are.
+- Often, the investors will invest in attractive sectors or in the trend without having any clue what they are.
 Many investments tend to understate their risks to appear attractive.
 For instance, non-publicly traded investments are risky and require specialized knowledge and expertise before investing.

 Successful investors invest according to their time and resources.
 The best way to avoid over-diversification is to understand your holdings and sell a fund with similar performance.
-For any questions or concerns about your investment risk and return, consult a financial advisor.
+Consult a financial advisor for any questions or concerns about your investment risk and return.

 Additionally, use platforms like WealthDesk to invest in portfolios called WealthBaskets that are curated by topmost SEBI-registered advisors and research analysts in the country.